 Read how recent additions to the RBSA team have been getting on in their new posts.
-The Gallery offers a number of voluntary placements through the year, in association with the University of Birmingham and other regional education establishments.

 This volunteering role is perfect for students interested in archives and archival practice.
 Being on placement at the RBSA has been a wonderful experience.

-A partnership with the University of Birmingham (UoB) Art History department means students on the MA Art History and Curating course can gain practical experience in the field through a placement at the Gallery.
+A partnership with the University of Birmingham Art History department means students on the MA Art History and Curating course can gain practical experience in the field through a placement at the Gallery.

 The first weeks of my placement were focused on learning about the artist William Gear through research and attending the William Gear Study Day.
-I then led a tour of the William Gear: Colour and Form exhibition for UoB students.
+I then led a tour of the William Gear: Colour and Form exhibition for students.
 Other tasks involved responding to archival enquiries and filing press cuttings.
 Each enquiry was a chance to learn something new, as it requires using artists’ files and searching through the archives.

 My time at the RBSA has been incredibly beneficial to my learning.
 Prior to this placement, I had little experience working in an archive.
 Having had this experience, I am now more confident conducting research in an archive which is an invaluable skill as I research my dissertation topic.